Van Diemen's Land: Exploration

-In 1642, Abel Tasman discovered the western side of the island and named it on behalf of the Dutch.
+In 1642, Abel Tasman observed the western side of the island and provided an English name on behalf of the Dutch.
 He sailed around the south to the east, landing at Blackman Bay and assumed it was part of the Australian mainland.

 Between 1772 and 1798, recorded European visits were only to the southeastern portion of the island and it was not known to be an island until Matthew Flinders and George Bass circumnavigated it in the sloop in 1798–1799.